pyOpenSci/software-peer-review/our-process/policies.md

 ### Maintenance Tracking

-pyOpenSci is building a system to track package metrics, including issues, pull requests, and dates of the last release and last commit to the package repository.
-Based on activity in the repository:
+pyOpenSci is building a system to track package metrics and activity, including issues, pull requests, and dates of the last release and last commit to the package repository.
+Activity is defined as a repository commit, pull request or release.

-- Packages not updated within 6 months will receive a flag on the website in the form of a small icon.
+We will flag packages that haven't been updated on a 6-12 month time period based on activity as follows:

-- Packages with low activity (no new commits or releases) for the past 12 months will be flagged for potential archive.
+- Packages with no activity for at least 6 months will receive a green flag on the website indicating that the package is still potentially maintained but no activity has been recorded in that time frame.
-  A pyOpenSci team member will contact the package maintainers to assess the maintenance status and their intentions regarding the tool.
+- Packages with no activity after 12 months will be flagged.
+At that time, pyOpenSci editorial team member will contact the package maintainers to evaluate the maintenance status of their package.

 ## Package Maintenance and Maintainer Responsiveness